mozilla/grcov/README.md

 Pass `--coverage` to `clang` or `gcc` (or for older gcc versions pass `-ftest-coverage` and `-fprofile-arcs` options (see [gcc docs](https://gcc.gnu.org/onlinedocs/gcc/Gcov-Data-Files.html)).

 ### Example: How to generate .gcda files for a Rust project

+**Nightly Rust is required** to use grcov for Rust gcov-based coverage.
+Alternatively, you can `export RUSTC_BOOTSTRAP=1`, which basically turns your stable rustc into a Nightly one.

 1. Ensure that the following environment variables are set up: